hadisinaee/avicenna/README.md

 # Sample Configuration

 To kick start, copy the following configuration and paste it in `config.toml` file in your root directory.

+__IMPORTANT__
-Then, start changing any part of it.
-Make sure you have your profile picture under `static` folder named `profile.jpg`
+ - copy your profile picture named `profile.jpg` in the `static` folder
+ - copy your CV file in the `static` folder.
+Set the `cv_name` variable to your its full file name.

 ```toml
 baseURL = "https://example.edu"